Nana Konadu Agyeman Rawlings

-Nana Konadu Agyeman-Rawlings (born 17 November 1948) is a Ghanaian politician who was the First Lady of Ghana from 4 June 1979 to 24 September 1979 and from 31 December 1981 to 7 January 2001.
-Both times under President Jerry John Rawlings.
-In 2016 she became the first woman to run for President of Ghana.
+Nana Konadu Agyeman-Rawlings (17 November 1948 – 23 October 2025) was a Ghanaian politician.
+She was married to President Jerry Rawlings.
+She was First Lady of Ghana from 4 June 1979 to 24 September 1979 and from 31 December 1981 to 7 January 2001.
+In 2016, she became the first woman to run for President of Ghana.
+In 2018, she published a memoir entitled It Takes a Woman.

 Early life and education

-Nana Konadu Agyeman was born in Cape Coast, Central Region of Ghana, on 17 November 1948, to J. O. T. Agyeman and his wife.
-She attended Ghana International School.
-Later she moved to Achimota School, where she met Jerry John Rawlings.
+Nana Konadu Agyeman was born in Cape Coast, Gold Coast (now the Central Region of Ghana), on 17 November 1948, to J. O. T. Agyeman and his wife.
+She attended the Ghana International School.
+Later, she moved to Achimota School where she met her future husband, Jerry John Rawlings.
 She went on to study Art and textiles at the University of Science and Technology.
 She was a student leader of her hall of residence, Africa Hall.
-In 1975 she earned an interior design diploma from the London College of Arts.
+In 1975, she earned an interior design diploma from the London College of Arts.

 She further pursued her education over the next couple of decades, acquiring a diploma in advanced personnel management from Ghana's Management Development and Productivity Institute in 1979 and a certificate in development from the Ghana Institute of Management and Public Administration in 1991.
-She also took courses at Johns Hopkins University, the Institute for Policy Studies, Baltimore, MD, certificate for fellows program in philanthropy and non-profit organizations.
+She also took courses at Johns Hopkins University, the Institute for Policy Studies in Baltimore, USA, and received a certificate for a fellows program in philanthropy and non-profit organizations.

-Agyeman-Rawlings' first stint as first lady came after her husband served as military Head of State briefly in 1979.
-He returned to power in 1981, and, having been elected as civilian president in 1992, remained in power until 2001.
-She has been the president of the 31st December Women's Movement in 1982.
-She was elected First Vice Chairperson of her party in 2009 during the second term of her National Democratic Congress (NDC) party's tenure in office under President John Atta Mills.
-She unsuccessfully challenged Atta Mills for the party's flagbearership position at the party's congress in 2011.
+Agyeman-Rawlings' first term as first lady came after her husband served as military Head of State briefly in 1979.
+He returned to power in a military coup in 1981 and ruled until 1992 when he was elected as a civilian president.
+He served two terms of four years, leaving office in 2001.
+She was the president of the 31st December Women's Movement in 1982.
+She was elected First Vice Chairperson of the NDC in 2009 and later in 2011, she unsuccessfully challenged President John Atta Mills for the party's presidential candidate position for election 2012.